jzzheng22/hlp21-project-group-3/doc/symbol.md

  - Returns the ComponentID which the PortID belongs to.

  `Symbol.getPortEdge (model : Model) (pId : CommonTypes.PortId) : Edge'
- -Returns the edge of the symbol that the port is on
+ - Returns the edge of the symbol that the port is on

 ## Messages
 **Received from Sheet via BusWire**